raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 see how to load partials in the next section.

-These markdown files are limited to plain markdown, any registered Handlebars helpers, and everything that is in the YAML header is avaliable as a Handelbar helper.
+These markdown files are limited to plain markdown, any registered Handlebars helpers, and everything that is in the YAML header is available as a Handlebar helper.
 Here are a list of helpers I've added to the template:

 | Helper | Description |
 | --- | --------- |